Sparring (SanShou)

 Principles of Yin and Yang

-When students have learned the Tai Chi Hand Form and basic Pushing Hands exercises, they may advance to learning the Weapon Forms.
-These forms are more dynamic, involving longer stances, lower crouching and faster movement, which can provide a different form of workout than the slower-performed Hand Form movements.
+When students have learned the Taiji hand form and basic pushing hands exercises, they may advance to learning the weapon forms.
+These forms are more dynamic, involving longer and lower stances and faster movements, which can provide a different form of workout than the slower-performed hand form movements.

-Nonetheless, the same principles learned in the Hand Form apply to the weapons forms, such as relaxation, correct alignment, softness, whole body movement and natural breathing.
-If errors are found in the performance of the weapons forms, these can often be traced back to errors within the performance and understanding of the Hand Form.
+Nonetheless, the same principles learned in the hand form apply to the weapons forms, such as a calm stressless composure, correct alignment, softness, whole body movement and natural breathing.
+If errors are found in the performance of the weapons forms, these can often be traced back to errors within the performance and understanding of the hand form.

-Martial applications exist for the individual movements of the forms and are performed in paired groups.
+Martial applications exist for the individual styles of the forms and are performed in pairs.

 The video below shows a clip of moves from the sabre form: